dolph/CognitiveIoT/README.md

 3. You should see two stages pass successfully once your Deploy Stage completes
 ![](images/deploy-to-bm3.png)

-4. To see the app and services created and configured for this journey, use the IBM Cloud dashboard.
+4. To see the app and services created and configured for this pattern, use the IBM Cloud dashboard.
 The app is named `CognitiveIoT-20170724231917178` and it is running the following services:

   * [cognitive-iot-iotf-service](https://www.ibm.com/internet-of-things/platform/watson-iot-platform/)